Council of Ministers (Ottoman Empire): Formation

-Mahmud II was most noted for the extensive reforms he instituted, which eventually culminated into the Decree of Tanzimat (Reorganization).
+Mahmud II instituted extensive reforms, which eventually culminated into the Decree of Tanzimat (Reorganization).
 The forced disbandment of the Janissaries was his first achievement.
 Since the early 17th century, the Janissary corps had ceased being effective; any sultan who attempted to modernize the Ottoman military was dethroned.
 The Janissaries mutinied when Mahmud announced a new army, and advanced on his palace.
 However, he successfully responded; the Janissaries were suppressed, and their members killed, exiled, or imprisoned.
 They were replaced by the Sekban-I Cedit, which were organized and trained along modern European lines.

 Mahmud's second policy change was his creation of a parliamentary style government based on the European models he felt so compelled to imitate.
 With rising pressure from Europe to “modernize”, and provide non-Muslim subjects of the empire with equitable rights, Mahmud centralized the power of the Ottoman government and formed an efficient bureaucracy.
 Also in similar fashion to the way which he suppressed the Janissary military force, Mahmud II took a comparable approach to relieving the influential ulema's from their religious and political power so that he could progress in his governmental changes.
 His goal was to create a secular power structure within the Empire that provided, in theory at least, equal representation of all Ottoman subjects.

 These changes were not solely afforded to the government structure; they were also intended to change the minds of the Ottoman people, creating a socio-cultural shift towards a more European identity.
 Men were forced to don European garb and could only wear turbans in religious settings.
 These reforms were heavily influenced by French law as a result of Ottoman students being educated in France.
 Mahmud II often attended the meetings of the Meclis-i Vükela when concerning Ottoman modernization, and dressed the part.
 This often influenced the dress of the Meclis-i Vükela members, while giving his immediate judgements on the issues of modernization.

 After his death in 1839, the Ottoman Empire entered a period of blatant reformation.
 With the proclamation of the Hatt-I Serfi of Gulhane and the entrance into what is called the Tanzimat period of the Ottoman history, his son and successor Abdülmecid I followed the reformation path his father set forth.